Kootenai National Forest

 The Gold Hill Fire was detected on the evening of August 11, 2018, in the Kootenai National Forest, 13 miles north of Libby, Montana.
 It was started by lightning and is burning in timber litter and understory.
-The Mike Almas Northern Rockies Incident Management Team assumed command of the fire on September 10, 2018.
+The fire has transitioned back to the Libby Ranger District.
+Crews continue mopping up, suppression repair work and back hauling unneeded equipment.
+Heavy equipment still working in the closure area.

 |Current as of|